Zoe353/Zoe353.github.io/_posts/2020-04-27-Camera-Projection-Matrix-and-Fundamental-Matrix-Estimation-with-RANSAC.md

 An intuitive way to understand this is to think about how aligning the axes of the world coordinate system to the ones of the camera coordinate system can be done with a rotation and a translation.

 A camera projection matrix maps points from 3D into 2D.
 We can use this to estimate its parameters.
-Assume that we have N known 2D-3D correspondences for a set of points, that is, for points with index i=1...N we have both access to the respective 3D corrdinates x<sub>w</sub><sup>i</sup> and 2D coordinates x<sup>i</sup>.  $$x_i^w$$
+Assume that we have N known 2D-3D correspondences for a set of points, that is, for points with index i=1...N we have both access to the respective 3D corrdinates x<sub>w</sub><sup>i</sup> and 2D coordinates x<sup>i</sup>.$$x_i^w$$